-Pampas at Planet Hollywood: An all-you-can-eat Brazilian Steakhouse, Pampas can be found in the Miracle Mile Shops at Planet Hollywood.
-A great value for those that come hungry, their lunch menu will allow you to eat all the steak you can handle for $29.99, and dinner is $56.99.
-If interested, ensure you save some money by leveraging this specific deal on Groupon deal.
+Pampas at Planet Hollywood: An all-you-can-eat Brazilian steakhouse, Pampas can be found in the Miracle Mile Shops at Planet Hollywood.
+A great value for those that come hungry, their lunch menu will allow you to eat all the steak you can handle for $34.99, and dinner is $62.99.

-Cheesecake Factory at Caesars Palace: Although the Cheesecake Factory doesn’t likely come to mind when you are on the hunt for a cheap steak, they do have a Chargrilled New York Steak served with mashed potatoes and green beans for $26.95.
+Cheesecake Factory at Caesars Palace: Although the Cheesecake Factory doesn’t likely come to mind when you are on the hunt for a steak, they do offer a number of steak meals for under $30.

-Dick’s Last Resort at Excalibur: Although guests will also need to put up with an onslaught of insults from the staff, Dick’s offers a relatively cheap sirloin steak on the Strip for $25.99.
+Dick’s Last Resort at Excalibur: Although guests will also need to put up with an onslaught of insults from the staff, Dick’s offers both sirloin and t-bone steak meals at a sub-$35 price point.
 That price includes both green beans and mashed potatoes.

-Prime Burger at Venetian: Although specializing in gourmet burgers, Prime Burger offers a NY Strip Steak Dinner served with a salad, french fries, onion straws, and sauteed mushrooms for $29.95.
+Prime Burger at Venetian: Although specializing in gourmet burgers, prime burger offers a NY strip steak dinner served with a salad, french fries, onion straws, and sauteed mushrooms for $25.95.

-Grand Lux Cafe at Venetian: Served as part of their lunch/dinner menu which runs from 11 am-midnight, Grand Lux offers a relatively inexpensive Ribeye Steak, served with potato and vegetables for $32.95.
+Grand Lux Cafe at Venetian & Palazzo: Served as part of their lunch/dinner menu which runs from 11 am-midnight, Grand Lux offers both a filet and ribeye steak meal at a price of just over $30.

 Although the steak isn’t on the late-night menu, Grand Lux is among the few restaurants in Las Vegas open 24 hours.

-America at New York New York: If you’re on the hunt for cheap steak and eggs, America at NYNY could be a great option as they offer a grilled New York Steak and 2 Eggs for $16.50.
+America at New York New York: If you’re on the hunt for steak and eggs, America at NYNY could be a great option as they offer a grilled New York steak and 2 eggs for $16.50.

-Pyramid Cafe at Luxor: While there isn’t a steak on their lunch or dinner menu, a cheap Steak and Hashbrowns meal could be yours for around $20.
+Pyramid Cafe at Luxor: While there isn’t a steak on their lunch or dinner menu, an inexpensive steak and hashbrowns meal could be yours for around $20.
 Included are an 8 oz.
 New York steak and hashbrowns.
-2 Eggs can be added for an additional $5.
+2 eggs can be added for an additional $6.

 Denny’s: While not unique to Las Vegas, Denny’s offers locations both at Casino Royale and next door to MGM Grand.
-Cheap steaks on the menu include a sirloin steak entree for under $15 and a T-bone steak meal for under $20.
+Steaks on the menu include a sirloin steak entree for under $15 and a t-bone steak meal for under $20.